 Aside from IP matters, Emily also takes a keen interest in STEM outreach.
 She has enjoyed regularly participating in school outreach events, which has involved leading workshops and talks in order to promote STEM subjects and the IP profession.
 Before entering the profession, Emily carried out research investigating diversity and equality in the NHS, and her resulting report was subsequently published by “GovToday”.

 Emily joined HGF in November 2018 as a part qualified UK and European patent attorney.
 Prior to HGF, she worked for two other IP firms, with a focus on electronics and mechanical devices.

-Emily graduated from the University of Liverpool with a first class MPhys(Hons) degree in Astrophysics.
-During her Master’s research project at University, Emily investigated transient sources using the Liverpool Telescope on La Palma.
-She also completed a research placement at University of Leicester, where she calibrated the University’s optical telescope and designed a user manual for the undergraduates.
+Emily graduated from the University of Liverpool with a first class master’s degree in Astrophysics.
+During her master’s research project, she investigated transient sources using the Liverpool Telescope on La Palma.
+Emily also completed a research placement at the University of Leicester, where she calibrated the University’s optical telescope and designed a user manual for the undergraduates.